d-gamedev-team/dchip/readme.md

 ![DChip](https://raw.github.com/AndrejMitrovic/dchip/master/screenshots/dchip.png)

-This is a D2 port of the [Chipmunk2D](http://chipmunk2d.net/) library.
+This is a D2 port of the [Chipmunk2D](http://chipmunk2d.net/) game physics library.
 Currently it targets version **6.2.1**.

-Currently dchip has only been tested on Windows, but has no platform-dependent code other than a few build scripts for the samples.
+Currently dchip has only been tested on Windows, but has no platform-dependent code.

 Homepage: https://github.com/AndrejMitrovic/dchip